Avangardum/AvangardumStyleConvention/Readme.md

 Use trailing commas when each element is in a separate line.
 Don't use them when all elements are in the same line.

-When using a switch statement or expression, there should always be a default case.
-If default case is invalid, it should throw an ArgumentOutOfRangeException with no parameters.
+When using a switch statement or expression, if the default case is invalid, it should throw an ArgumentOutOfRangeException with no parameters.

 <details>